diego-chacon16/stats_practice/README.md

 Using Descriptive Statistics, apply different calculations to measure insights such as:

-+ Countries that average the highest/lowest spending
++ Mean, Median Populations by State in the US
-+ Countries above and below average
++ Weighted Mean on Murder State with the weight being the Population
-+ Grouping coutries by percentiles
++ Grouping coutries by percentiles, visualizing and understanding the distribution
 + More to add as the project progresses

 #### What concepts will be practiced?